gregorybesson/ai-planning/heuristic_analysis.md

 3 being heuristic:
 heuristic can be derived by defining a relaxed problem that is easier to solve.
-- astar_search with h_1: heuristic returning the cost of 1 (not a real heuristic).
+- **astar_search with h_1**: heuristic returning the cost of 1 (not a real heuristic).
-- astar_search with h_ignore_preconditions: the ignore preconditions heuristic drops all preconditions from actions.
+- **astar_search with h_ignore_preconditions**: the ignore preconditions heuristic drops all preconditions from actions.
-- astar_search with h_pg_levelsum: The level sum heuristic, following the subgoal independence assumption, returns the sum of the level costs of the goals.
+- **astar_search with h_pg_levelsum**: The level sum heuristic, following the subgoal independence assumption, returns the sum of the level costs of the goals.

 We'll then analyze the results and propose the optimal solution for each problem.